vivaansinghvi07/advent-of-code/README.md

-# advent-of-code
+# Advent Of Code
 Solutions for the Advent of Code!
 Trying to solve it in as little code as possible.
+The link to the challenges can be found [here](www.adventofcode.com).

+## Lines Used:

+- 1: 8 problems
+- 6: 3 problems